Nom-nom-hub/blueprint-kit/templates/commands/blueprint.md

     7. Identify quality attributes (performance, security, etc.)
     8. Return: SUCCESS (blueprint ready for planning)

-4. Write the blueprint to BLUEPRINT_FILE using the template structure, replacing placeholders with concrete details derived from the blueprint description (arguments) while preserving section order and headings.
+4. OVERWRITE the content of BLUEPRINT_FILE using the template structure, replacing placeholders with concrete details derived from the blueprint description (arguments) while preserving section order and headings.

 5. **Blueprint Quality Validation**: After writing the initial blueprint, validate it against quality criteria: